RediSearch/RediSearch/docs/Configuring.md

 ## UPGRADE_INDEX

-This configuration is a special configuration introduced to upgrade indices from v1.x RediSearch versions, further referred to as 'legacy indices'.
+This configuration is a special configuration introduced to upgrade indices from v1.x RediSearch versions, further referred to as 'legacy indices.'
 This configuration option needs to be given for each legacy index, followed by the index name and all valid option for the index description ( also referred to as the `ON` arguments for following hashes) as described on [ft.create api](Commands.md#ftcreate).
 See [Upgrade to 2.0](Upgrade_to_2.0.md) for more information.

 ### Default